-Downtown Milwaukee is the economic hub of Southeastern Wisconsin.
-Since 2005, over $2.6 billion in private and public projects have been complete and nearly $1 billion more of investment is currently under construction, spurring a dramatic turnaround that has re-established downtown as a vibrant center of commerce.
-Investment is occurring here because of our competitive offerings.
+Downtown Milwaukee is the economic, cultural, and social hub of Southeastern Wisconsin.
+Since 2005, over $4.1 billion in private and public projects have been complete and more than $3.4 billion more of investment is currently under construction or slated to start soon, spurring a dramatic turnaround that has re-established downtown as one of the most vibrant centers of commerce in the Midwest.

 Central Location and Easy Access

 - A regional center for Government Services, Professional and Technical Services; Finance, Insurance, and Real Estate; Hospitality; and Information/Media Services, and southeastern Wisconsin’s growing startup community

 - Confluence of interstate highways (I-43, I-94, I-794, I-894)

 - Public transportation options with Milwaukee County Transit Service, Bublr Bike share, and the under construction Milwaukee Streetcar which is set to open in late 2018

 - Central access to the Milwaukee Intermodal Station with seven - 90 minute Amtrak roundtrips to downtown Chicago daily as well as access to the Badger and MegaBus system.
 The Intermodal Station serves more than 1.5 million people annually

 - 15 minutes from General Mitchell International Airport, which in the last year alone has added ten new nonstop flights to destinations such as Portland, OR, Nashville, TN, Miami, FL and more

 - 75 minutes to O’Hare International Airport for additional flight options